Black Friday 2020 SSD deals: all the best early NVMe and SATA deals

 - 2TB (Heatsink) – £235 from Amazon UK (down from £380)

 The second fastest NVMe drive after Samsung’s 970 Evo Plus, the WD Black SN750 is the more upmarket brother of the Blue SN550.
-The 500GB model is a great buy right now, with Overclockers UK’s early Black Friday price matching its all-time low Prime Day price of £65, as is the 1TB model, which beats Amazon’s Prime Day discount by £15, making it the cheapest it’s ever been.
+The 500GB model is a great buy right now, with Ebuyer’s Black Friday price beating its previous all-time low Prime Day price of £65, as is the 1TB model, which beats Amazon’s Prime Day discount by £15, making it the cheapest it’s ever been.
 Those after a proper Black Friday bargain would do well to consider the 2TB model, too, which beats its previous all-time low price of £300 by a whopping £85.
 Similarly, the 2TB Heatsink deal is another great deal at the moment, beating its Prime Day price by £65.

 Intel 665p deals: